nrldemir/MeDirectAssesment/README.md

         * The Database will be created auto and seeding the game settings to the Lights Out Game Database. (db migration)

 Step 3 : Run the "LightsOutGame.Client.App" in new instance.
-(Right click over the project -> Debug-> Star New Instance)
+(Right click over the project -> Debug-> Star New Instance) Then press to the "Play Game" button

        information :
         * Client App gets game settings over Web Api and filled to the combobox.
         * When you press the "Play Game" button, new player saved to the database. (over the Web Api)
         * If the player completed the game successfully, "IsWinned" field changes from false to true. (over the Web Api)

-Step 4 : Enter some information to the opening form (such as name,surname and select board size) and click to the "Play Game" button.

 Thanks for you interest...